top of page

 Kyles of Bute

 Dine In : Takeaway : Catering

-The seaside village of Tighnabruaich sits on the Cowal Peninsual, Argyll, overlooking the Kyles of Bute.
-You would be hard pressed to find a more stunning location.
+Five West is located in the centre of the seaside village of Tighnabruaich, which sits on the Cowal Peninsual, Argyll, overlooking the Kyles of Bute.
+Recently nominated as one of Best Places to live in Scotland by The Times 2023, you would be hard pressed to find a more stunning location.
 It’s a hidden corner of west Scotland, known as Argyll’s Secret Coast because of its undiscovered charm.
 With hills, glens, white beaches, clear waters and ancient forests, it’s an area of outstanding natural beauty and offers fabulous walking, cycling, fishing and, most famously, sailing.

 Tighnabruaich and the local area has an art gallery, shops and a good selection of pubs, cafes and hotels serving up delicious locally sourced food, including Loch Fyne’s world-famous seafood.
 The area is also home to Kyles Athletic, one of Scotland’s most successful shinty clubs.
 If you’re here during the shinty season, try and catch one of their games.

 With protective hills, deep water, silent anchorages, relaxed tides and no crowds, Argyll’s Secret Coast offers world-class sailing.
 If you have your own boat, there are launching and mooring facilities locally.
 You can also learn to sail at the family-run Tighnabruaich Sailing School.
 The Kyles Rowing Club which welcomes new members and visitors, has two St Ayles skiffs built by the club members, and is active throughout the year.